nis65/ansible-debian-router/README.md

 The variables of the roles are classified into two types:

 * *host_vars*: All settings that are likely to be different from router to router, e.g. `host_vars/mimas_dev.yml`:
-  * ip adresses (renumbering of all networks should be possible by channging host_vars only)
+  * ip adresses (renumbering of all networks should be possible by changing host_vars only)
   * virtual interface configuration (bridges, vlans)
   * openvpn client specific configuration and nft rules
 * *defaults*: Settings that are unlikely to be changed but it still nice to have them parametrized.